 They will plunder your wealth and loot your merchandise; they will break down your walls and demolish your fine houses and throw your stones, timber and rubble into the sea.

 What strange thing is mentioned here?
-The stones, timber and soil will go into the sea.

 I will bring you to a horrible end and you will be no more.
 You will be sought, but you will never again be found, declares the Sovereign Lord."